-Getting help sooner rather than later is paramount if your struggling to cope with the negative effects of stress and before you find that its started to seep into other areas of your life.
+Getting help sooner rather than later is paramount if you’re struggling to cope with the negative effects of stress and before you find that it’s started to seep into other areas of your life.

 Many people find hypnosis very relaxing, and if you are interested in experiencing a relaxation MP3 recorded by me then please accept my invitation to download the MP3 available direct from my website, free of charge.